 Martha M. Ellis, Ph.D., Director, Higher Education Strategy, Policy, and Services

-As director of higher education strategy, policy, and services, Martha spearheads the Center’s strategic planning for the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states and colleges.
+As director of higher education strategy, policy, and services, Martha spearheads the Center’s strategic planning for the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
 The DCMP continues to enjoy unprecedented growth and rises to the challenge of meeting the increasing demands within Texas and across the nation.

 As a collaborative effort to increase student success rates, the DCMP involves the efforts of many across all levels of the system.
 The initiative is ambitious and requires long-term commitment to continuous improvement in pursuit of an excellent and equitable mathematics education for all students.
-Martha’s experience as a former college president and leadership coach for Achieving the Dream is serving the Center well in designing the next phase of work.
+Martha’s experience as a former college president and leadership coach for Achieving the Dream is serving the Center well in leading this work.

 In this role, Martha works with external and internal stakeholders to advance the project’s mission and vision.
 She ensures student success across the educational ecosystem with seamless transfer and applicability.
 Martha facilitates conversations with institutional and system leaders to scale mathematics pathways to student credential attainment leading to viable careers.

 Martha came to the Dana Center from to the Roueche Graduate Center at the National American University, where she is vice president/dean of graduate faculty and professor.
 She provides leadership for graduate faculty in course development, professional development, teaching, and dissertation committee assignments.
 In addition, Martha teaches doctoral courses, oversees practicums, and chairs dissertation committees in the Community College Leadership program.

 Before joining National American University, Martha was associate vice chancellor for community college partnerships for the University of Texas System, providing leadership for academic affairs issues for 9 universities and 225,000 students.
 In this role, she addressed state policy issues negatively impacting seamless transfer for students and institutions of higher education and developed and implemented new models for student completion.